 First, we need to download the package file (.tar.gz) from the official website of ImageMagick.
 Just Google Search “ImageMagick“, the first result would be our destination.
 Click on Download button at the top left on the homepage.
-Thereafter, click on source link.
-Then, in Install from Linux source section.
-Click on ImageMagick.tar.gz link.
+Thereafter, open source web address.
+Then, in Install from Linux source section – ImageMagick.tar.gz.

 The file we downloaded ImageMagick.tar.gz, is about 14.5 MBs in size.

 Thereafter, use tar command-line utility to extract the package –